 Your AVT boasts a rear-panel mounted Parallel FX loop for use with external effects devices.
-This FX loop is Mono so if using a stereo effects processor you would need to connect to the 'mono' output on the processor.
+This FX loop is Mono in the case of the AVT150 and AVT150H and Stereo (Mono Send, L & R Returns) in the case of the AVT275 (see 'Rear Panel Features' Section for more details).

-FX Loop Mix Control (Clean & Overdrive)
+FX Loop Mix Controls (Clean & Overdrive)

-When an effects unit is hooked-up to the aforementioned FX loop, this control adjusts the FX Mix for all three channels.
-Turning it clockwise increases the amount of effect you hear - from 'dry' (0) to 'wet' (10).
+When an effects unit is hooked-up to the aforementioned FX loop, the top control adjusts the FX Mix for the two OD channels and turning it clockwise increases the amount of effect you hear - from 'dry' (0) to 'wet' (10).
+The bottom FX Mix control does the exact same thing for the Acoustic Simulator and Clean channels.